OA-WCVP/paper/05-materials_and_methods.md

 - **1997** - Type citation data from the protologue added for taxonomic novelties at rank of species or below
 - **2012** - Information about the electronic publishing of nomenclatural acts added - the Digital Object Identifier (DOI) of the containing article, a flag to indicate if the containing article was published electronically and a flag to indicate if the description or diagnosis was written in English (prior to 2012 Latin was the only permissible language for description or diagnosis).

-IPNI data are available online at https://www.ipni.org and via a programmatic API (pykew), this study used programmatic access to the data using the pykew package.
+IPNI data are available online at https://www.ipni.org and via a programmatic API (pykew).

 ### Global Biodiversity Information Facility (GBIF)

-The Global Biodiversity Information Facility (GBIF) is an intergovernmental organisation created in response to OECD megascience forum.
-It has a secretariat based in Copenhagen, Denmark and runs a portal which provides access to data through a user-facing website (https://www.gbif.org) and an API (https://www.gbif.org/developer/summary).
+The Global Biodiversity Information Facility (GBIF, https://www.gbif.org) is an intergovernmental organisation created in response to OECD megascience forum [@noauthor_final_1999].
+It has a secretariat based in Copenhagen, Denmark and runs a portal which provides access to data through a user-facing website and an API (https://www.gbif.org/developer/summary).
 Many of the products of the digitisation efforts from the world's herbarium collections are mobilised through GBIF as *occurrences*, with basis of record set to *preserved_specimen*, often including a specimen image (TODO: add numbers of vascular plant specimens, and percentage which claim availability of media type = still image).
-Since ????, both routes to the data are able to create DOI-labelled data downloads, and usage of these is tracked when the DOI is cited in the references section of a published work.
+Since 2016, GBIF have labelled downloads with DOIs, usage of these is tracked when the DOI is cited in the references section of a published work.
+This technical and literature monitoring work has been accompanied by a [#CiteTheDOI campaign](https://twitter.com/GBIF/status/1427590252219322394) on social media, to raise awareness of the practice amongst authors and reviewers.
 The bibliographic details of these citing articles are used to populate a literature resource (https://www.gbif.org/resource/search?contentType=literature).
 Metadata describing the membership of the GBIF network and the technical details of the publishing organisations, their locations and endorsement by national or regional networks is available in a registry, this metadata is also accessible both through a user-facing website and via a programmatic API.
-The GBIF-mediated data used in this study was accessed using the GBIF API.

 ### Index Herbariorum
 TODO populate